Child marriage/forced marriage in Uganda

 Uganda ranks highest for early and forced marriage.
 10% of girls are married off before the age of 15 and 40% of girls are married off before their 18th birthday.
 That is 50% of the population’s girls being forced into underage marriage.

 The impact of child marriage on human rights of women and girls in Uganda

 Universal declaration of human rights (1948) article 16:2: marriage shall be entered into only with the free and full consent of the intending spouses.
 Therefore early and forced marriage is a violation of human rights.
 Child marriage denies girls their rights to health, education to live in security and to choose when and whom to marry.

 There are a number of consequences associated with early marriage and this involves physical, developmental, psychological and social implications.

 Children have high chances of becoming pregnant at an early age and there is a strong correlation between the age of a mother and maternal mortality.
-Girls 10-14, are more likely to die in the pregnancy or child birth than women 20-24 and girls aged 15-19 are twice as likely die.
+Girls 10-14, are more likely to die in pregnancy or childbirth than women 20-24 and girls aged 15-19 are twice as likely to die.
 Young mothers face high risks during pregnancies including complications such as heavy bleeding, fistula.
-Infection, anemia and eclampsia which contributes of higher mortality rates of both mothers and children.
+Infection, anemia and eclampsia which contributes to higher mortality rates of both mothers and children.

-At the young age, a girl has not developed fully and her body may strain under the effort of child birth which can result into abstracted labour and obstetric fistula.
+At a young age, a girl has not developed fully and her body may strain under the effort of child birth which can result in abstracted labour and obstetric fistula.
 This can be also caused by the early sexual relations associated with child marriage which take even before monarch.

-Child bride may also suffer vulnerability to Humane Immune Deficiency Virus (HIV) and other sexually transmitted infections (STI’s).
+Child brides may also suffer vulnerability to Human Immunodeficiency Virus (HIV) and other sexually transmitted infections (STI’s).
 Young girls in Africa are being infected at a considerably disproportionate rate to that of boys.